5 minutes with... Dana Chisnell

 and then the next, and the next.

-And the burden is great.
+The burden is great.

 In the US, and this is true in Canada and

 at or below grade 6 level.

 This is often paired with low digital literacy.

 So, we learned to always include people

-in fact in some cases we ONLY have participants who have low literacy.
+in fact in some cases we only have participants

-This was a monster revelation to me.
+That was a monster revelation to me.

 we got people into a usability study situation

 and they just kicked our butts.